raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 SHOULD indicate the principal reason for the termination:

 * NOERROR indicates a routine shutdown or restart.
-* FORMERR indicates that the client requests are too badly malformed for the session to continue.
+* FORMERR indicates that a client request was too badly malformed for the session to continue.
 * SERVFAIL indicates that the server is overloaded due to resource exhaustion and needs to shed load.
 * REFUSED indicates that the server has been reconfigured, and at this time it is now unable to perform one or more